syncfusion-content/flutter-docs/Flutter/datagrid/freeze-panes.md

 ---
 layout: post
 title: Freeze panes in Flutter DataGrid | DataTable | Syncfusion
-description: Learn here all about the freeze Panes (fixed headers) feature of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
+description: Learn about the freeze Panes (fixed headers) feature of the Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug